 The value of this research project is to further the knowledge and understanding of healthcare provision by nurses.
 By examining the relationship between CAM and biomedicine in this context, it will contribute to the understanding of the history of medicine in the twentieth century.

 MA in History of Medicine, Oxford Brookes University, 2004 – Distinction

 BA in Humanities, Open University, 1993 – First

-Chris Gowing is a postgraduate research student in the Medicine, Ethics, Science and History Unit.
-She has retired as a civil service/public sector administrator and is now a school governor, secretary of local museum, and works as a volunteer in internal audit at Oxfam.
+Chris Gowing is a postgraduate research student in the MESH (Medical, Ethics, Science and History) unit.
+She has retired as a civil service/public sector administrator and is now secretary of a local museum, she volunteers with the University of Oxford museums and is a Fellow of the History and Philosophy of Medicine Faculty, Society of Apothecaries.
 Lives and works in Oxfordshire.

 Research interests include: history of medicine, complementary and alternative medicine, history of medical electricity, history of holism in medicine, history of nursing, history of touch